rpedzisz/pseudo-reddit-springboot-angular/README.md

 # pseudo-reddit-springboot-angular
-backend part of reddit clone with spring boot
+backend part of reddit clone tutorial with spring boot